Shared Information, Better Lives.

 The simple answer is they all use different computer systems to record your details.
 And because these systems aren’t connected, the health and care organisations looking after you can’t see the information each other holds on you.

-But that’s now changing with the introduction of the Lincolnshire Care Portal, also known as a Shared Care Record.
+But that’s now changing with the introduction of the Lincolnshire Care Record.

-Our experience of working with COVID-19 has shown how important it is for the health and social work professionals caring for a person to be able to see their information without delay when needed.
-The Lincolnshire Care Portal will make a joined-up approach to health and care much more possible.
+The Lincolnshire Care Record will make a joined-up approach to health and care much more possible.
 Find more information below.

-The Care Portal is a secure computer system that provides health and care staff with a selected view of a patient’s personal information contained in different health and care systems.
+The Lincolnshire Care Record is a secure computer system that provides health and care staff with a selected view of a patient’s personal information contained in different health and care systems.

 At the moment, every health and social care organisation that you use has a different set of patient or service user records for you.
 These records may duplicate information or one record might hold information about your treatment, care and support that another one doesn’t.
 To provide the best care to you as a patient or service user it is essential that health and social care professionals have access to the most up-to-date information.

-The Care Portal enables users to view an integrated care record for the patient.
-It brings together selected patient information from multiple organisations and systems in real time.
+The care record brings together selected patient information from multiple organisations and systems in real time.
 It can also notify users when relevant events occur as well as providing secure communication between care providers.
-The Care Portal does not create a new record and data is not stored in the Care Portal.

-- Why do we need the Care Portal?
+- Why do we need the Lincolnshire Care Record?